oracle/docker-images/OracleDatabase/OracleConnectionManager/README.md

 If you are using pre-built Oracle Connection Manager from [the Oracle Container Registry](https://container-registry.oracle.com), then you can skip the section [Create Oracle Connection Manager Image](#create-oracle-connection-manager-image) to build the Oracle Connection Manager Image.

 ### Create Oracle Connection Manager Image
 **IMPORTANT:** You must provide the installation binaries of the Oracle ADMIN Client Oracle Database 23ai Client for Linux x86-64 (client_cman_home.zip) and put them into the `containerfiles/<version>` folder.
 You  only need to provide the binaries for the edition that you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to ensure you have internet connectivity for yum.
-You ou must not uncompress the binaries.
+You must not uncompress the binaries.

 The `buildContainerImage.sh` script is just a utility shell script that performs MD5 checks.
 It provides an easy way for beginners to get started.
 Expert users are welcome to directly call `podman build` with their prefered set of parameters.
 Before you build the image, ensure that you have provided the installation binaries and put them into the right folder.
 Go into the **containerfiles** folder and run the **buildContainerImage.sh** script as root or with sudo privileges:

 ```bash
 ./buildContainerImage.sh -v (Software Version)